MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

 > To configure a label to apply Rights Management protection, the Azure Rights Management service must be activated for your organization.
 If you have not yet done this, see [Activating Azure Rights Management](../deploy-use/activate-service.md).

-Use the following instructions to configure a label to apply Rights Management protection.
+## To configure a label to apply Rights Management protection

 1. Sign in to the [Azure portal](https://portal.azure.com).